 CH4 concentration in the troposphere is principally determined by a balance between surface emission and destruction by hydroxyl radicals (OḢ).
 The major sources for CH4 in the Indian region are rice, paddies, wetlands and ruminants (Schneising et al., 2009).
 Annual CH4 concentration over study area is observed to be 1.92 ± 0.07 ppm, with a maximum (2.02±0.01 ppm) observed in post-monsoon and minimum (1.85±0.03 ppm) in monsoon.
+Seasonal mean (average) values of CH4 observed during different seasons are 1.93±0.05, 1.89±0.05, 1.85±0.03, and 2.02±7 ppm with respectively winter, pre-monsoon, monsoon, and post-monsoon.
 The highest concentration appears during post-monsoon and may be associated with the Kharif season (Goroshiet al., 2011).
-Background (average) values of CH4 observed during different seasons are 1.93±0.05, 1.89±0.05, and 1.85±0.03 and 2.02±7 ppm with respectively winter, pre-monsoon, monsoon and post-monsoon.
-Low mixing ratios of CH4 observed during monsoon season were mainly due to the reduction in atmospheric hydrocarbons because of the reduced photochemical reactions and the substantial reduction in solar intensity (Abhishek Gaur et al 2014).The rate of change of CH4 was found to be high during post-monsoon and winter.
-Both biological and physical processes control the exchange of CH4 between rice paddy fields and the atmosphere.
-This may be one of the major reasons for the enhanced CH4 observed during post-monsoon and winter seasons (Nishanth et al., 2014).
+Hayashida et al. (2013) reported that the seasonality of CH4 concentration over monsoon Asia is characterized by higher values in the wet season and lower values in the dry season; possibly because of the effects of strong emissions from rice paddies and wetlands during the wet season.
+Low mixing ratios of CH4 observed during monsoon season were mainly due to the reduction in atmospheric hydrocarbons because of the reduced photochemical reactions and the substantial reduction in solar intensity (Abhishek Gaur et al 2014).The rate of change of CH4 was found to be high during post-monsoon.
+Both biological and physical processes control the exchange of CH4 between rice paddy fields and the atmosphere (Nishanth et al., 2014; Goroshiet al., 2011).
+Due to this, enhanced CH4 observed during post-monsoon at present study area..

+Influence of vegetation on GHGs.